Image: 123rf/Ruslan Grigoriev

 It’s perfectly normal to be down once you’re no longer a bride.
 Here’s how you can manage them.

-Having 9 bridesmaids may seem like a fun party, but that also means getting 9 sets of bridesmaids gifts, dresses and 18 wedding seats (including plus ones).
-Be sure you’ve the budget for it.
+Having nine bridesmaids may seem like a fun party and more hands to help, but that also means getting nine sets of bridesmaids gifts, dresses and 18 wedding seats (including plus ones).
+Be sure you have the budget for it.
+Not to mention – potentially more disagreements, miscommunication and so on.

 Know when you should stop seeking inspiration and start working on ideas that are actually feasible and within your budget.
 A perfect Pinterest-wedding may not be one that’s you.